DreamersofDay/guides/protocols/rails/README.md

 Follow the normal [Git Protocol](/protocol/git).

-Setup a webhook that points to `https://github.com/alphasights/lion-api` and that triggers only on Pull Request events.
+Setup a webhook that points to an installation of`https://github.com/alphasights/lion-api` and that triggers only on Pull Request events.

 Deploy
 ------